voidmomo/FPAC/README.md

 # FPAC
-Frame Point Attentions Convolutional
+Frame Point Attentions Convolution

-Frame Point Attentions Convolutional is a convolutional operator for point cloud
+Frame Point Attentions Convolution is a convolution operator for point cloud

 The source will soon updated